 Please visit the Spectrum and Band Together Pittsburgh Facebook pages and watch their videos, you are certain to be impressed.
 When there is an opportunity to go and see them perform, please do.
 Music is not going to cure autism, but in its own way, it lifts us all.
 It certainly enables these young people to soar.

 Our programming is universally accessible.
 We provide the means, the music and the manner in which the whole family can participate.

-Playin’ Out As interested and talented musicians are identified, We have the mechanism in place to provide education, mentorship and opportunities to perform enabling individuals to explore and participate in the Pittsburgh music scene.
+Our programming is universally accessible.
+It is important that everyone participates to their own abilities.
+We have the mechanism in place to provide education, mentorship and opportunities to perform, enabling individuals to explore and participate in the Pittsburgh music scene.

 Band Together Pittsburgh has created an opportunity for those on the spectrum to create and perform music.
 From family friendly open stages, to mentorship and support, BTP wants every individual to realize the joy of musical expression regardless of talent or skill level.